 Importance to all stakeholders

-Various teams and individuals in a company can benefit from the customer feedback report.
+The customer feedback report can benefit various teams and individuals in a company.
 It’s not only for top-level executives but also for other managers and supervisors.
 The key findings can enable decision-making across all levels of the organization.

-Also, the customer feedback report can point to action in any aspect of the customer experience.
+Also, the customer feedback report can suggest actions in any aspect of the customer experience.
 Depending on the insights, it can aid marketing professionals, product designers, product owners, tech teams, or support teams.

 Points out competitive advantages